vele616/monorepo/packages/jobboard/website/content/jobs/strategic-account-executive-mavenoid-LkroK.md

 url: "https://mav.recruitee.com/o/strategic-account-executive"
 applyUrl: "https://mav.recruitee.com/o/strategic-account-executive/c/new"
 timestamp: 1615766400000
-hashtags: "#sales,#css,#windows,#branding,#management,#marketing"
+hashtags: "#sales,#branding,#management,#css,#windows,#marketing"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/mavenoid"
 companyWebsite: "https://mav.recruitee.com/"
 summary: "Interested in new opportunities and have 3+ years in a full-cycle sales role, ideally at a SaaS startup?
-Mavenoid has a job opening for a strategic account executive."
+Mavenoid has a job opening for a Strategic Account Executive."
 summaryBackup: "Mavenoid is looking for a strategic account executive that has experience in: #sales, #css, #windows."
-featured: 20
+featured: 14
 ---

 ## Job description